 #3 – World Nomads Insurance

-When checking off your what to take to the Philippines checklist, please make sure you don’t skip over travelers insurance.
+When checking off your what to take to the Philippines checklist, please make sure you don’t skip over travelers insurance for the Philippines.
 When traveling the world, you need to plan for the unexpected and cover yourself if things go wrong.
 We trust World Nomads Insurance because offer affordable plans that take care of every possible scenario – medical attention, emergency evacuation, stolen items, trip cancellations, protection against lost baggage and more.
 It’s worth every penny for the peace of mind alone!

 #4 – Active Roots Water Bottle